Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 ## How to deploy?

-The AlwaysOn project is using a GitHub-based repository for version control of code artifacts and manifest files.
+The AlwaysOn project is using a GitHub repository for version control of code artifacts and manifest files.
 The project leverages Azure DevOps Pipelines for build and deployment (CI/CD) pipelines.

 > Instead of GitHub also other Git-based repositories can be used, such as *Azure DevOps Repos*.